 If you think you are turning into a pregzilla (yes, that exists), here are few things that you can do to keep it cool:

 - Knowing everything would be normal in few months: Pregnancy is not a 24/7 bliss.
 Period.
 However, remember that it’s okay to feel that way.
 (You can blame it on the hormones!)
-It has nothing to do with how much you are going
+It has nothing to do with how much you are going to love your baby.

 - Talk it out: The best way to understand what you are going through is talk to other moms